-Illustration is my passion; I am able to work in a variety of art styles and I am proficient in using both Adobe Photoshop and Illustrator.
+I am able to work in a variety of art styles, adapting to the project at hand and I am proficient in using both Adobe Photoshop and Illustrator.

 I love consistency in my branding; I enjoy creating a striking and appropriate identity that best serves the person, product or business.

 Do I offer something that you need?
-Take a look at some of the projects that I have completed, from creative branding to a fully illustrated children’s book.
+Take a look at some of the projects that I have completed, from UX Design to a fully illustrated children’s book.

 I have always loved comic books, so naturally when I was given an open brief for an icon set I decided to theme it around favourite heroes and villains.
 With comic book films and TV shows being so prevalent I thought that it would be fun to take a handful of characters and create icons that highlight how their onscreen costumes have changed throughout the years, from TV to film.